(one synonym : Zonilia metapyrrha Walker, 1856)

-The wing coupling mechanism of the male moth, that holds the hind wing to the forewing during flight, is a hook-like tubercle called the 'retinaculum' near the lower margin of each forewing, and a bristle at the base of the hindwing called the 'frenulum'.
-Females have a similar device but the single bristle is replaced by a cluster of very fine bristles and the retinculum is not as obvious.
+The wing coupling mechanism of the male moth, that holds the hindwing to the forewing during flight, is a hook-like tubercle called the 'retinaculum' near the hind margin of each forewing, and a bristle at the base of the hindwing called the 'frenulum'.
+Females have a similar device but the single bristle is replaced by a cluster of very fine bristles and the retinaculum is not as obvious.
 This difference is a good way of determining the sex of adult hawk moths.

 The species has been found in :

 Ian F.B.
 Common,

 Melbourne University Press, 1990, fig. 41.7, pl.
 29.6, p.
 413.

 Lepidoptera legacy of the summer that was 2010/11,

 Butterflies and Other Invertebrates Club.

 Maxwell S. Moulds, James P. Tuttle and David A. Lane.

 Monographs on Australian Lepidoptera Series, Volume 13 (2020),